 “And, when they had come down from Yerushalayim [Jerusalem], the Perushim [Pharisees] and some of the Sofrim [Scribes] come together around Rebbe, Melech HaMoshiach [Teacher, King The Messiah], And they had observed that some of his talmidim [talmidim] were eating their lechem [bread] with yadayim temeiot [unclean/unwashed hands], that is, hands ritually unclean.
 [For the Perushim [Pharisees], and indeed this was the Jewish minhag [custom], do not eat without doing netilat yadayim (ritual of the washing of the hands) and also observing the Masoret HaZekenim (the Torah Shebal peh, Oral Torah/Traditions of the Elders).
 And when they come from [the] marketplace, unless they do so, they do not eat.
 And there are many other things which they have received in order to observe, such as the Tevilah [washing] of cups and pitchers and copper pots.And the Perushim [Pharisees] and the Sofrim [Scribes] question Rebbe, Melech HaMoshiach, [Teacher, King Messiah] Why do your talmidim [disciples] not follow the halachah [ways/practice] according to the Masoret HaZekenim [the Torah Shebal peh, Oral Torah/the Traditions of the Elders], but eat their lechem [bread] with Yadayim temeiot [unclean hands]? ” (Mark7:1-5 OJB- definitions mine)

 The Oral Torah is something very foreign to those of us from the returning house of Ephraim.
-Sadly, even in Rebbe Yeshua’s day the Oral Torah, The Traditions of the Elders, was fast becoming something that it was NEVER intended to be.
-Our Rebbe Yeshua rebuked those within the sects of the Pharisees for making the Torah of Moshe a burdensome yoke too great for any one in Jewish Yisrael to bear.
+Sadly, even in Rebbe Yeshua’s day the Oral Torah, The Traditions of the Elders, was fast becoming something that it should have NEVER become.
+Our Rebbe Yeshua rebuked those within the sects of the Perushim/Pharisees for making the Torah of Moshe a burdensome yoke too great for any one in Jewish Yisrael to bear.
 As a true prophet of Yisrael, Master Yeshua called the people of Jewish Yisrael back to the simplicity of YHWH’s written Torah given to them by Moshe Rabbeinu/our Teacher.
-(Mattityahu/Matthew 11:28-30) I do not believe in the wholesale rejection of the Oral Traditions of Judaism.
-There are many things that can be gleaned along the way.
-However, the written Torah is what is most important.
+(Mattityahu/Matthew 11:28-30) I do not believe in the wholesale rejection of the Oral Traditions of Judaism as a source of reference.
+There are many things that can be gleaned therein.
+However, it is the written Torah alone which is most important.
 We have the Ruach HaKodesh/Holy Spirit, and He will teach us by the anointing that comes as we hear YHWH speak to our spirit.

 “And Rebbe, Melech HaMoshiach [Teacher, King Messiah] said to them, Yeshayah [Isaiah] rightly gave a dvar nevuah [word of prophecy] of you tzevuim [hypocrites], as it has been written, HAAM HAZEH BISFATAV KIBDUNI VLIBO RIKHA MIMENI VATEHI YIRATAM OTI MITZVAT ANASHIM MELUMMADAH (This people with [their] lips honor me, but their heart is removed far away from me.
 And in vain do they worship me, teaching as doctrines the mitzvot [commandments] of men.)
 [YESHAYAH 29:13] Abandoning the mitzvat Hashem [commandments of YHWH], you are holding to the Masoret HaBnei Adam [Traditions of The Sons of Men/the Torah Shebal peh, Oral Torah].
 And he was saying to them, You have a fine knack for setting aside the mitzvat Hashem [commandments of YHWH] in order that your own Masorot [Traditions] might stand undisturbed.
 For Moshe [Rabbeinu] said, KABED ES AVICHA VES IMMECHA (Honor your father and your mother), and, The one reviling AVIV VIMMO MOT YUMAT (father or mother let him be put to death.
 [SHEMOT 20:12, DEVARIM 5:16, SHEMOT 21:17, VAYIKRA 20:9] But you say, If a man says to his Abba [father] or to his Em [mother], whatever by me you might have benefited is Korban [that is, the taitsh (translation) of korban is an offering to Hashem/YHWH], Then no longer do you permit him to do anything for his Abba [father] or his Em [mother].
 You nullify and make void the dvar Hashem [word of YHWH/the written Torah] by means of your Masoret [traditions] youreceived.
 And you do many similar things.”
 (Mark 7:6-13 OJB- definitions mine)